View on GitHub

 --profile Enable profiling

---profile-file Write cProfile stats to this file.
-Implies --profile
+--profile-file PROF-PATH Write cProfile stats to PROF-PATH.
+Implies "--profile"

 -p, --parameter JSON-PATH Parameters, either verbatim JSON string